-Logistic regression was performed to examine the influence of the department, profession, and seniority on the exposure to WPV.
-The regression model was significant (χ2=79.25, p<0.001).
-The model explained 23% of the variance in exposure to WPV (Nagelkerke R2).
-It was found that seniority lowers the chance of being exposed to WPV, working in the emergency department increases the chance by 630% to be exposed to WPV, working in the internal department increases the chance by 105%, being a nurse increases the chance by 258%, and being a physician increases the chance by 229%.
-Table 4 shows the Odds Ratio to be exposed to WPV.
+Logistic regression was performed to examine the influence of the department, profession, and seniority in terms of being subjected to workplace violence.
+The regression model was significant (χ2=79.25, p<0.001), explaining 23% of the variance in exposure to workplace violence (Nagelkerke R2).
+It was found that seniority lowers the chance of being exposed to workplace violence; working in the emergency department increases the chance of being subjected to workplace violence by 630%; working in the general ward increases the chance by 105%; being a nurse increases the chance by 258%, and being a physician increases the chance by 229%.
+Table 4 shows the odds ratio of being exposed to workplace violence.

-@ Table 4. here
+[Table 4 appears here]

 Responses to violence

-Five percent were absent from work following an incident of violence against them, and a similar percentage turned to emotional assistance.
-About a third (31%) feel that the hospital management tries to deal with WPV to a small extent, 30% to a moderate extent, and the rest thinks that the hospital management really tries to deal with this severe phenomenon.
-The open-ended question ‘what do you think can be done to prevent WPV against hospital staff’ was answered by 234 participants.
-The answers were coded (some participants wrote a few responses).
-Additional security was indicated by 36% of participants.
-About a third (32%) wrote better communication and humane treatment, patience, improving service, and providing explanations for lowering stress and anxieties.
-Nearly 19% indicated that more staff should be added so that waiting times and the frustration caused by the long wait will be reduced, and also in order for there to be less burnout among staff, which will contribute to more patience towards patients and families.
-16% argued that the punishment should be aggravated in order to deter the violence.
-A tenth thought that waiting times and bureaucracy should be shortened.
-Nine percent claimed that waiting and hospitalization conditions should be improved; management should support staff; all the population should be educated to respect the medical staff and visiting hours should be limited.
+Among participants, 5% were absent from work following a violent incident, and a similar percentage turned to emotional assistance.
+About a third (31%) felt that hospital management tries to deal with workplace violence to a small extent, 30% to a moderate extent, and the rest thought that hospital management tries considerably to deal with this phenomenon.
+The open-ended question ‘what do you think can be done to prevent workplace violence against hospital staff’ was answered by 234 participants, with 36% answering additional security, about a third (32%) answering better communication and humane treatment, patience, improved service, and providing explanations for lowering stress and anxiety.
+Nearly 19% indicated that more staff should be added to reduce waiting times and the resulting frustration which would increase patients’ and families’ patience and minimize staff burnout.
+Sixteen percent argued that the penalties should be more severe in order to deter violence.
+A tenth thought that waiting times and bureaucracy should be reduced.
+Nine percent claimed that waiting and hospitalization conditions should be improved; management should support staff; the general population should be educated to respect medical staff, and visiting hours should be limited.

 Discussion

-Our study was conducted just after the fourth wave (mainly Delta variant) and before the start of the fifth wave (mainly Omicron), thus answers reflected mainly what happened during the fourth wave when vaccines were already available yet the spread was faster than previous waves, and both the public and healthcare workers suffered from pandemic fatigue.
-As found in Byon et al. (2021(, participants estimated that the incidents of violence escalated during the pandemic (64%).
-More than two-thirds of the participants (71%) reported having experienced WPV six months before the survey.
-Healthcare workers are sixteen times more likely to suffer from WPV than other professions, and hospitals are the main settings where it happens (Li et al., 2018).
-It is possible that the combination of the profession (healthcare workers), the setting (hospital), and the escalation during the COVID-19 pandemic led to such a high incidence of WPV.
-Healthcare workers who experienced WPV are more prone to job dissatisfaction, burnout, and mental health problems (Andersen et al., 2021; Wang et al., 2020; Hassankhani et al., 2018; Busch et al., 2021; D'Ettorre et al., 2018; Cannavò et al., 2019; Liu et al., 2018).
-In the context of the pandemic, exposure to WPV may worsen the already existing stress and burnout that hospital workers face (Dopelt et al., 2021).
+Our study was conducted shortly after the fourth wave (mainly Delta variant) and before the start of the fifth wave (mainly Omicron); thus answers mostly reflected what happened during the fourth wave when vaccines were already available, but the virus spread faster than in previous waves, and both the public and healthcare workers suffered from pandemic fatigue.
+As found in Byon et al., participants estimated that the incidents of violence increased during the pandemic (64%);22 more than two-thirds of the participants (71%) reported having experienced workplace violence six months before the survey.
+Healthcare workers are sixteen times more likely to suffer from workplace violence than other professions, and hospitals are the main settings where it happens.26 It is possible that the combination of the profession (healthcare workers), the setting (hospital), and the escalation during the COVID-19 pandemic led to such a high incidence of workplace violence.
+Healthcare workers who experience workplace violence are more prone to job dissatisfaction, burnout, and mental health problems.27,1,3,4,28,29,30 In the context of the pandemic, exposure to workplace violence may exacerbate existing stress and burnout that hospital workers face.7